- PVC Insulated Hook up Lead Wire

 |Brown X Brown/White|

-Value-Added Services available for this product:
+Value-Added Services available for - Category, LAN & Network Cable:

 All specifications are provided for reference only.
 Specifications will vary between manufacturers and are subject to change without notice.
 Be sure to check with your sales rep for the most accurate and up to date information when ordering.